 ArcelorMittal offers a full range of high strength steels with enhanced weldability performances.

-- Among our offer is sheets and heavy plates in addition to Histar® long products, which show very good welding capabilities, especially concerning:
+- Among our offer are sheets and heavy plates in addition to HISTAR® long products, which show very good welding capabilities, especially concerning:

 - Thermomechanical rolled steels from S355M/ML to S460M/ML